-Students who have a documented temporary or permanent physical or mental disability or who were previously subject to an individualized education program under the Individuals with Disabilities Education Act, 20 U.S.C. §§ 1400 et seq., or a plan under Title V of the Rehabilitation Act of 1973, 29 U.S.C. §§ 791 et seq. are to be determined by the institution to be exempt from the following Millennium Scholarship eligibility criteria:

-- a) Six year application limitation following high school graduation set forth in Section 5; - b) Minimum semester credit hour enrollment levels set forth in Sections 4 and 12; and - c) Time limits for expending funds set forth in Section 5.

-To receive funding under a reduced credit load, students must submit to the institution's disability services office the Millennium Students with Documented Disabilities form (Forms Appendix) by the end of the term for which they are seeking funding.
-The completed form will be faxed by the Financial Aid Office to the Treasurer's Office.
+- 1. Students who have a documented temporary or permanent physical or mental disability or who were previously subject to an individualized education program (IEP) under the Individuals with Disabilities Education Act, 20 U.S.C. §§ 1400 et seq., or a plan under Title V of the Rehabilitation Act of 1973, 29 U.S.C. §§ 791 et seq. are to be determined by the institution to be exempt from the following GGMS eligibility criteria: - Six year application limitation following high school graduation and the time limits for expending funds set forth in Section 5 of this Chapter; and - b.
+Minimum semester credit hour enrollment levels set forth in Sections 4 and 11 of this Chapter. - 2.
+Funding To receive funding under a reduced credit load, students must submit to the institution's disability resource center (DRC) the Millennium Students with Documented Disabilities form by the end of the semester for which they are seeking funding.
+The completed form will be sent directly from the DRC to the financial aid office, where the Millennium award will be processed.
+The financial aid office will share the completed form securely with the Treasurer's GGMS Office.

-Students may regain eligibility under a reduced credit load, noted on the Millennium Students with Documented Disabilities form each semester (Forms Appendix), to be faxed to the Treasurer's Office.
-The completed form may be submitted anytime before the end of the semester for which funding is requested.
-Should the student begin the term under regular funding criteria and then submit the form after receiving a Millennium Scholarship, funding may be reduced and the student's full refund (if approved by the institution) will be returned to the Treasurer's Office.
-If it is determined that circumstances leading to changes in a student's documented disability require that they reduce their credit load after the Documented Disabilities form is submitted for the current term, the student may request a revision to be done on a case-by-case basis.
+Should the student begin the semester under regular funding criteria and then submit the form after receiving a GGMS, funding may be reduced and the student's full refund (if applicable) will be returned to the Treasurer's GGMS Office.
+If it is determined that circumstances leading to changes in a student's documented disability require that they reduce their credit load after the Millennium Students with Documented Disabilities form is submitted for the current semester, the student may request a revision to be done on a case-by-case basis provided this determination is made before the end of the semester.
+(Complete A. 5/17)